 • The versions we have seen are out of date, so you won’t get the latest updates.

 • It’s illegal.
 Those sites do not have permission from the original authors to distribute their copyrighted material.

 • OpenSceneryX is and always will be free.
 No money you pay to any third party site comes to us.
 If you would like to make a donation to the project, please use the PayPal link in the footer (and thank you very much!).

 If you previously downloaded the installer, just re-run it again.
 It will detect any changes and update your installation.
 If you have deleted the installer, just download it again from the home page of the www.opensceneryx.com website.

 How often do I need to update OpenSceneryX?

-Keep an eye on the news section on this site, our Twitter feed, r/Xplane on Reddit, the x-plane.org forums and the ThresholdX forums as we post updates to all these locations when we release a new version.
+Keep an eye on the news section on this site, our Twitter feed, r/Xplane on Reddit, the x-plane.org forums, the ThresholdX forums and our Facebook page as we post updates to all these locations when we release a new version.
 If you’re not sure whether you have the latest, just re-run the installer and it will sort out your install.